haddocking/haddocking.github.io/education/Others/powerfit/index.md

 positions, and the mutagenesis data, in the tutorial data folder.

 <a class="prompt prompt-info">
-  Open the density map in Chimera and load the best-ranked HADDOCK model.
+  Open the density map in ChimeraX and load the best-ranked HADDOCK model.
 </a>
 <a class="prompt prompt-cmd">
-  chimera ribosome-KsgA.map HADDOCK-ribosome.pdb HADDOCK-KsgA.pdb
+  chimerax ribosome-KsgA.map HADDOCK-ribosome.pdb HADDOCK-KsgA.pdb
 </a>
 <a class="prompt prompt-question">
 Does HADDOCK improve the quality of the model, i.e. are the number of clashes